It’s been almost 3 years since I launched Shotkit so I thought it was about time to submit my own kit. Luckily, I got accepted!! :p

 Other lenses – I also own a few other lenses but hardly ever use them so didn’t photograph them.
 The only ones worth mentioning is the Nikon 35mm f/1.8G, a gem of a lightweight lens which I bought for traveling and reviewed here.

-Oh and the Nikon 20mm f/2.8D, simply because it’s lightweight and fast to acquire focus.
+Oh and the Nikon 20mm f/2.8D, simply because it’s a small and lightweight wide angle lens for Nikon.
 I use it very rarely but is invaluable for those odd instances where I can’t stand back far enough to fit everything in with the 35mm.

 Nikon SB-700 x 2 – nothing to say about these really.
 A flash is a flash.
 On one of them I permanently attach a Magmod grid with a half CTO gel which I use on the dance-floor for a harsh vignetted direct-flash look.
 The gel takes a bit of the flashy edge off it by warming up the subject.